Apex Trader Funding Rules 2026: Payouts, Drawdowns & More

 Balance Requirements Before You Can Request a Payout

-Even if you've hit your 5 qualifying days and the consistency rule checks out, your account balance still needs to be above a certain threshold before the payout option appears.
+Even if you've hit your 5 qualifying days and the consistency rule checks out, there's one more step in the payout process.
+Your account balance still needs to be above a certain threshold before the payout option appears.
 This threshold is called the "Min Balance to Request," and it factors in three things: your starting balance, the safety net (your drawdown amount plus $100), and the $500 minimum payout.

 Here's what that looks like for each account size.
 These numbers are the same for both EOD and Intraday: